 Hypertension (high blood pressure) and diabetes are two common maternal health problems a woman may experience during pregnancy.
-The 2015 birth certificate data showed that in PHR 2/3, about 6.4 percent of all live births were to mothers with some form of hypertension, and 4.5 percent of all live births were to mothers who had diabetes (these mothers either had hypertension or diabetes prepregnancy, or developed the condition over the course of the pregnancy).
-Both rates in the region were lower than the state's rate of maternal hypertension (7.4 percent) and maternal diabetes (5.5 percent), respectively.
-In fact, PHR 2/3 had the second lowest rate of both maternal hypertension and maternal diabetes among all PHRs in Texas.
-Since 2006, the region's rate of maternal hypertension has remained stable, while the maternal diabetes rate in the region has risen slightly.
+The 2015 birth certificate data showed that in PHR 4/5N, about 8.7 percent of all live births were to mothers with some form of hypertension, and 5.7 percent of all live births were to mothers who had diabetes (these mothers either had hypertension or diabetes prepregnancy, or developed the condition over the course of the pregnancy).
+The region's rate of maternal hypertension was higher than the state's rate (7.4 percent).
+In fact, PHR 4/5N (along with PHR 8) had the highest rate of maternal hypertension among all PHRs in Texas in 2015.
+However, the maternal diabetes rate in the region was similar to the state's average (5.5 percent).
+Both rates of maternal hypertension and maternal diabetes have increased in the region since 2006.